-Tuesday Online: Ayya Anandabodhi & Matty Weingast: Poems of the Early Buddhist Nuns
+Tuesday Online: Ayya Anandabodhi & Matty Weingast: Poems Inspired by the Early Buddhist Nuns

 June 2, 2020 @ 6:30 pm PDT - 8:00 pm PDT

 Ayya Anandabodhi and Matty Weingast will be reading from The First Free Women: Poems of the Early Buddhist Nuns.
 The evening will begin with a brief reading and guided meditation.
-Then there will be a period of open discussion interspersed with more readings and Q&A. We invite you to come and hear these voices of the awakened nuns as they speak to us directly through these poems.
+Then there will be a period of open discussion interspersed with more readings and Q&A. We invite you to come and hear these poems, inspired by the voices of the awakened nuns.
 Everyone is welcome, whether you have a deep familiarity with the Therigatha or want nothing at all to do with poetry.

 Takes place on Zoom!

 One tap mobile